ab-bh/Transfer_learning-in-StackExchange/README.md

 # Transfer_learning-in-StackExchange
-A informatory project on text processing
+A informatory project on text preprocessing and tag prediction based on the content and title of each sample.